alexellis/mine-with-docker/README.md

 mine-with-docker
 =================

-This repository contains Docker images that lets you get from zero to mining in around 5 minutes on any Linux host anywhere.
+This repository contains Docker images and Dockerfiles that let you get from zero to mining in around 5 minutes on any Linux host anywhere.

 CPU mining can be profitable using algorithmns like: Cryptonight, Hodl or Equihash.
 Find out more about [profitability here](https://www.nicehash.com/profitability-calculator).

 Disclaimer: this software is provided with no warranty.
 Use at your own risk.
 If you plan to mine on a cloud check the terms and conditions before you start.
 The same applies if you are using private equipment or an on-site datacenter for mining.

-Mining will use all the CPU resources available on the machine.
+> Tip: Mining will use all the CPU resources available on the machine so do not run it where you have critical applications.

 ## How does it work?

 Instead of mining BitCoin or other currencies on your own this software works by connecting your CPU / GPU to a mining pool.
 You get paid for the shares your computer makes towards solving a block.
-The NiceHash mining pool used int his example lets you mine using two dozen different algorithms and can tell you what is most profitable for your hardware.
+The NiceHash mining pool used in this example lets you mine using two dozen different algorithms and can tell you what is most profitable for your hardware.

 * What should I mine?